 Treatment of high glucose levels

 The solution to addressing excessive blood glucose levels essentially comes in two parts.
-First of all is the problem of reducing the source of the glucose in the first place.
+First of all, is the problem of reducing the source of glucose in the first place.
 If one understands that carbohydrates are literally made from glucose, then it is only common sense that they should be avoided.

 The other half of the problem is the metabolic damage present in people with diabetes that limits their capacity to process dietary carbohydrates.
 In addition to carbohydrates, dietary fructose (found in sugar) and vegetable oils are major contributors to this metabolic damage.
 The Defeat Diabetes Program focuses on these principles in assisting you to manage and potentially even put your diabetes into remission.